pingcap/docs-cn/explore-htap.md

 ## Use cases

-TiDB HTAP can handle the massive data that increases rapidly, reduce the cost of DevOps, and be deployed in either on-premises or cloud environments easily, which brings the value of data assets in real time.
+TiDB HTAP can handle the massive data that increases rapidly, reduce the cost of DevOps, and be deployed in either self-hosted or cloud environments easily, which brings the value of data assets in real time.

 The following are the typical use cases of HTAP: